Saltwater State Park

 - There are no overnight mooring buoys available at the park.

-- The park offers three trails for hiking and biking.
+- The park offers three trails for hiking.

 - A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife website.